tejashah88/COMSC-165-scripts/README.md

 ## Lab cleaner
-It cleans any generated files (i.e. '.exe' and '.o' files) after you are done with a lab
+It cleans any generated files (i.e. '.exe', '.o', and '.docx' files) after you are done with a lab

 ### First-time setup
 You'll need to run this step if you want to run this command anywhere else.